ffapb/ffa-jobs-settings/README.md

 # Pagination example https://ana-balica.github.io/2015/01/29/pagination-in-django/
 # Remove directory from remote repository after adding them to .gitignore
  git rm -r --cached .
  git add .
  git commit -m 'Removed all files that are in the .gitignore' git push origin master

+# Use the "ours" merge strategy to overwrite master with other branch like temp

+ git checkout temp
+ git merge -s ours master
+ git checkout master
+ git merge temp